Manh-2k1/Balanced-Quadcopter-using-Optical-Flow/README.md

 </p>

 # Results and reviews
-To facilitate the control and monitoring of the robot's activities, the matching variable values, the work coordinates.
-The team created the console on the Sublime Text software using the Python language.

 - **Evaluation of image processing algorithms:**
 Because the camera is always curved, the value of the image processing algorithm is often wrong.
 Therefore, the process of camera calibration plays a very important role.
 <p align="center">